-The Webcam Tool turns your GoPro Hero, DJI Osmo Action, Xiaomi Yi 4k+, Canon, Nikon, and Sony (DSLR/system) camera into a virtual webcam which can then be used in Skype, Zoom, OBS Studio, and other apps.
+The Webcam Tool turns your GoPro Hero, DJI Osmo Action, Xiaomi Yi 4k+, Canon, Nikon, and Sony (DSLR/system) camera into a virtual webcam which can then be used in Zoom, OBS Studio, and other apps.

 The webcam should work with most applications supporting direct draw/direct show video inputs.
 Just contact us if you have doubts regarding a specific app.